mattfsourcecode/three-strike-knockout/README.md

 First try playing a few times using the default configuration (i.e. just click the “Start” button without changing anything).
 Get a feel for the game, and then start choosing some different parameters.

 *NOTE: This application was developed using a 13-in MacBook Pro.
-Responsiveness attributes were programmed such that the application is assumed to be compatible with other devices, however, it has not been tested on any other other screen sizes or operating systems so there may be some responsiveness bugs with non-13-in-Macbook-Pro devices.*
+Responsiveness attributes were programmed such that the application is assumed to be compatible with other devices, however, it has not been tested on any other other screen sizes or operating systems so there may be some responsiveness bugs on non-13-in-Macbook-Pro devices.*

-## There are three main views within the app that are intended to look like this:
+## There are three main views within the app that will ideally look like this:

 ### Card deck configuration modal